 Health Department To Battle Diabetes Issue Here With Lifestyle Coaches to Help Patients

 CHRISTIANSTED — Community members are about to embark on a journey to prevent type 2 diabetes together with the National Diabetes Prevention Program lifestyle change intervention, offered by the U.S. Virgin Islands Department of Health (DOH).
+If you have diabetes then you may want to consider making some healthier lifestyle choices by purchasing some ketone test strips help you maintain your optimal ketosis levels after reading this article.

 Guided by a trained lifestyle coach, groups of participants will learn the skills they need to make lasting changes such as losing a modest amount of weight, being more physically active, and managing stress.